Jessie Graff: American Ninja Warrior

 In 2018, for American Ninja Warrior season 10, she completed the Miami City qualifier course atop the Warped Wall, with a 10th place finish overall for the night.
 In the Miami city finals, she made it to the ninth obstacle, the Stair Hopper, before falling, but it was still far enough fast enough to give her a 5th place finish overall and another trip to Las Vegas.
 She was ultimately unable to compete at the Las Vegas National Finals due to filming commitments in the Canary Islands for stuntwork on her project, Wonder Woman 1984.

 In 2019 Graff returned to Ninja competition, appearing in American Ninja Warrior season 11, finishing 8th overall.
 In the city finals, she finished 3rd overall but made it farther into the 9th obstacle than any other competitor.
 However in the Las Vegas finals, she fell early on Stage 1 when she failed to make the transition halfway through the Double Dipper obstacle (other ninjas had benefited from their experience the previous year with this difficult obstacle, whereas Graff had not that experience due to her Wonder Woman work).

 Also in 2020, Graff competed in American Ninja Warrior season 12.
 She had expected to skip the season due to having stem cell treatment of an injury to her shoulders and neck, but decided to compete anyway after having participated in The Titan Games without issue during treatment.
 She competed in the first filming, but that was interrupted due to the COVID-19 pandemic, which further allowed her to rest and recover from her medical treatment.

 In 2021, Graff had to sit out season 13 due to recovery from surgery after an injury suffered in season 12.

+In 2023, Graff made it to the Semi-finals in season 15, but fell on the 4th obstacle during a head-to-head race against teenager, Jaleesa Himka, and did not make it to the Finals.
+Graff had previously mentored Himka during Ninja Junior.
+Himka went on to the finals after falling on the final move of the 5th obstacle.